melange-re/melange-re.github.io/docs/learn.md

   rewriters](https://ocaml.org/docs/metaprogramming), that will read the syntax additions defined above and proceed to extend or replace them

-The syntax additions come in two flavours, called [extensions nodes](https://v2.ocaml.org/manual/extensionnodes.html) and [attributes](https://v2.ocaml.org/manual/attributes.html).
+The syntax additions come in two flavors, called [extensions nodes](https://v2.ocaml.org/manual/extensionnodes.html) and [attributes](https://v2.ocaml.org/manual/attributes.html).

 Extension nodes are blocks that are supposed to be replaced by a specific type of PPX rewriters called extenders.
 Extension nodes use the `%` character to be identified.
-Extenders will take the extension node and replace it with valid OCaml code.
+Extenders will take the extension node and replace it with a valid OCaml AST (abstract syntax tree).

 An example where Melange uses extensions to communicate with JavaScript is to produce "raw" JavaScript inside a Melange program: